hoytpr/Lacto_genome/metadata.md

   - The complete set of Lactococcus reads `.fastq` files can be converted to `.fasta` files [script 7](/scripts.md#scr07).
   - The Blast database can then be queried with the Lactococcus reads `.fasta` files outputting the read names that match the plasmid node sequences [script 8](/scripts.md#scr08).
   - The read names can be cleaned up with an `awk` script [script 9](/scripts.md#scr09) to make a file with only read names
-  - The cleaned read names can then be used directly on the original read `fastq` files to output the presumptive plasmid reads [script 10](/scripts#scr10) or to combine plasmid reads and exclude those reads creating genomic read files [script 11](/scripts.md#scr11).
+  - The cleaned read names can then be used directly on the original read `fastq` files to output the presumptive plasmid reads [script 10](/scripts.md#scr10) or to combine plasmid reads and exclude those reads creating genomic read files [script 11](/scripts.md#scr11).
-  - Create a file of all read names and remove all presumptive plasmid read names from the file
+  - Create a file of all read names and remove all presumptive plasmid read names from the file [script 12](/scripts.md#scr12)
-  - Use the genomics read names to extract the fastq reads
+  - Use the genomics read names to extract the fastq reads [script 13](scripts.md#scr13)
-  - Use the genomic fastq files to reassemble the genome.
+  - Determine the number of genomic reads remaining to reassemble the genome [script 14](scripts.md#scr14).

  **NOTE:**
   At end of isolating genomic reads: